What is a cyan zone explains how we can combine the powerful concepts behind blue and green living, caring both for ourselves and the planet.

 Most of us know that a greenie is a person who is passionate about preserving the planet for the next generation.
 And the more we see the garbage building up in landfills, the plastic in our oceans, and begin to experience the impact on our own well-being, the greater the appeal to join the movement, albeit perhaps in a small way; like recycling your own trash.

-Add to that to trash that now contaminates even the best of our drinking water, and the air we breathe, and it is becoming difficult for even the denialist to look the other way, and pretend that all is well in the state of Denmark.
+Add to that the trash that now contaminates even the best of our drinking water and the air we breathe, and it is becoming difficult for even the denialist to look the other way, and pretend that all is well in the state of Denmark.

 There are three primary colours; red, blue and green.

 If you mix blue and green light you get a colour called cyan; turquoise might be a more well-known term.

 So, cyan is a mixture of blue and green light.
 It comes in many different shades.